alanssitis/smart-air-hockey-table/web/src/pages/index.md

 following focused design requirements to ensure a successful and captivating gameplay experience:

-1. PSDR #1 (Hardware): An ability to control a grid of lights beneath the playing surface to create complex visuals.
+1. PSDR #1 (Hardware):
+An ability to control a grid of RGB LEDs beneath the playing surface with a refresh rate of [TODO].
-2. PSDR #2 (Hardware & Software): An ability to accurately track the puck’s position on the playing field in real time.
+2. PSDR #2 (Hardware & Software):
+An ability to track the puck’s position on the playing field with a maximum average latency of [TODO].
-3. PSDR #3 (Hardware): An ability to reliably detect goals scored by monitoring the passage of the puck through the goal.
+3. PSDR #3 (Hardware):
+An ability to reliably detect goals scored by monitoring the passage of the puck through the goal using a photoresistor and LED pair.
-4. PSDR #4 (Hardware): An ability to internally track the score of ongoing games, which is then displayed with a display.
+4. PSDR #4 (Hardware):
+An ability to internally track the score of ongoing games, which is then displayed with an LCD display.
-5. PSDR #5 (Software): An ability to display dynamic light effects on the playing surface based on game state by implementing software that synchronizes isual effects with ongoing gameplay.
+5. PSDR #5 (Software):
+An ability to display dynamic light effects on the playing surface based on game state by implementing software that synchronizes visual effects with ongoing gameplay.